-- 5.38 Foxton has a number of green open spaces, both large and small, that are much loved and well-used by the local community.
+5.38 Foxton has a number of green open spaces, both large and small, that are much loved and well-used by the local community.
 There are three designated Local Green Spaces (Policy NH/12) in the Local Plan: the Dovecot Meadow, Recreation Ground, and the Green on the High Street.
 There are several smaller green spaces, including the Station Road verges, which are a designated Protected Village Amenity Area under Policy NH/11.
-Policy NH/12 also applies to development proposals that could adversely impact upon the character of undesignated local green spaces.
-The CAA appraisal identifies a further five green spaces which add to the character of the village, as described in paragraph 5.40. - 5.39 The three largest publicly owned sites of local importance for their ecological, landscape and recreation value (Figure 16) are: - Foxton Woods, comprising West Hill woodland and the adjacent Chalk Hill woodland.
+The CAA appraisal identifies a further five green spaces which add to the character of the village, as described in paragraph 5.40.

+5.39 The three largest publicly owned sites of local importance for their ecological, landscape and recreation value (Figure 16) are:

+- Foxton Woods, comprising West Hill woodland and the adjacent Chalk Hill woodland.
 The West Hill woodland includes a non-publicly accessible area of mature woods atop the chalk ridge and adjacent open access community woodland.
 These woods are owned by Cambridgeshire County Council and were planted in the mid-1990s by the council and the local community, using funding from the Woodland Grant Scheme.
 The site emerged as very important in the community consultations for this plan, and a Friends Group was established in 2018.
 A new management plan is in preparation to achieve enhanced biodiversity, landscape, access, educational and recreational value.
 More details are given in the community aspirations, chapter 13. - The Dovecot Meadow is a designated Local Green Space strategically located south of the High Street.
 It affords open views towards Chalk Hill wood, has historically significant remains of medieval house platforms, and is crossed by an ancient track up to the ridge and clunch pit.
 The meadow came under active voluntary management in 2004, including transects to record and monitor grassland species over a number of years.
-The management plan aims to increase flora and invertebrate species diversity and improve the boundary hedgerows. - The Recreation Ground, at the centre of the village, is also a designated Local Green Space, and with the adjacent churchyard, provides wildlife habitats along the margins, particularly for birds and invertebrates. - 5.40 The Conservation Area Appraisal identified five green spaces in public ownership and maintenance, all of which should be protected from inappropriate development.
-These five, shown on the detailed CAA maps (Figures 11i to 11iv), are: - Wide medieval grass verges along Shepreth Road at the western gateway to the village - High Street grass verges and remnants of the common stream between houses and the road - Green at the intersection of High Street and Station Road, with village sign - Churchyard/former glebe land surrounding the church and small green/verges at vicarage corner - Small village green at the intersection of Mortimer's Lane and Fowlmere Road.
+The management plan aims to increase flora and invertebrate species diversity and improve the boundary hedgerows. - The Recreation Ground, at the centre of the village, is also a designated Local Green Space, and with the adjacent churchyard, provides wildlife habitats along the margins, particularly for birds and invertebrates.

+5.40 The Conservation Area Appraisal identified five green spaces in public ownership and maintenance, all of which should be protected from inappropriate development.
+These five are:

+- Wide medieval grass verges along Shepreth Road at the western gateway to the village (Just west of and abutting the western Conservation Area boundary) - High Street grass verges and remnants of the common stream between houses and the road (too narrow to be shown on figures 11i - 11iv) - Green at the intersection of High Street and Station Road, with village sign (figure 11ii) - Churchyard/former glebe land surrounding the church (figure 11iii) - Small village greens/verges at vicarage corner and the intersection of Mortimer's Lane and FowImere Road (figure 11iv)